ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 Compiling just the matrix vector multiply
 -----------------------------------------

-If we compile just the dot product:
+If we compile just the dot product with 4 element vectors filled with `Int` :

 ```haskell
 (<.>) xs ys = foldr1 (+) (zipWith (*) xs ys)
 ```

-We can see what Clash will generate for a simple case (4 element vector).

 ![](./fig/dotproduct-foldr1.pdf)